COPRS/infrastructure/README.md

 - `apps.yaml`: An Ansible playbook to deploy the applications on the platform.
 - `cluster-setup.yaml`: An Ansible playbook to create the hosts, network and volumes with SafeScale.
 - `delete.yaml`: An Ansible playbook to delete a SafeScale cluster and remove all the generated resources.
+- `generate_inventory.yaml`: An Ansible playbook to generate inventory vars.
 - `image.yaml`: An Ansible playbook to build a golden OS image.
 - `rs-setup.yaml`: An Ansible playbook to configure the nodes.
 - `security.yaml`: An Ansible playbook to install the security services on the nodes.